Today I am sharing all the steps on how to DIY board and batten in a staircase to increase the style in your home as well as the value.

 Board and Batten can be used to create a box shape, also known as box molding, on the wall to add interest and architectural detail.
-I love seeing this kind of detail in stairwells.
-And I am thrilled with how this turned out!
+I love seeing this kind of detail board and batten in stairwells, and I am thrilled with how this turned out!

-The refinished stained stairs turned out great but once I added the box molding and painted, that’s when the magic happened!
+The refinished stained stairs turned out great but once I added the box molding and painted the walls and risers, that’s when the magic happened!
 The staircase wasn’t dark and scary anymore.